 Sedum anhuiense, Sedum subtile

 Sedum lineare is a mat-forming, evergreen, succulent plant with bushy and semi-trailing stems up to 6 inches (15 cm) long.
-The new growth on this plant is often upright and then lies down under the weight of the stems and in shade it tends to grow slightly more open and taller.
+The new growth is often upright and then lies down under the weight of the stems.
+In shade it tends to grow slightly more open and taller.
 The leaves are succulent, light green or pale greenish yellow and up to 1 inch (2.5 cm) long.
-The flowers are star-shaped, yellow and up to 0.8 inch (2 cm) across, and appear from late spring to early summer.
+The flowers are yellow, star-shaped and up to 0.8 inch (2 cm) across, and appear from late spring to early summer.

 USDA hardiness zones 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).